 It is best to ask the judge for an order restoring your former name while you are in the process of divorcing.
 If your divorce has already been finalized, some counties may allow you to request a name change order after the divorce is granted, but there may be a time limit.
 Contact your county court to learn more. (continued...)

 A name change order states your full married and former names.
 We recommend asking the court to provide 2-3 certified copies or your name change order.
 This allows you to continue to change names with various organizations instead of waiting for your only certificate to be returned.

 Or request a name correction

 If your divorce is finalized and you didn't receive a name change order you are still able to change names without going through an additional legal name change process.
 In the event you did not request an order restoring your former name, you should request a name correction with the SSA.

 The process is exactly the same as a SSA name change application, but may be lesser known by SSA staff.
 Complete the SS5 application for a Social Security Card form.
 The SSA allow a name correction where you have a subsequent name change following a relationship event such as civil union, marriage, or domestic partnership.
-Unfortunatley many organizations will also also ask for a court order to evidence your name change, in addition to the proof of your name change with the SSA.
-We recommend updating as many government IDs as possible so that you have multiple proofs of your name change before going onto change names with other companies There may be places that simply refuse your name change without a court order.
+Unfortunately many organizations will also ask for a court order to evidence your name change, in addition to the proof of your name change with the SSA.
+We recommend updating as many government IDs as possible so that you have multiple proofs of your current and former names before going onto update other records.
+There may be places that simply refuse your name change without a court order.
 In such cases you may find it easier to close your account and open a new one.